Tent Buying Guide

 • Loads of headroom

-• Versatility: excellent ventilation keeps off heat in summer and provide adequate protection in winter
+• Versatility: excellent ventilation keeps the temperature comfortable and provides adequate protection on colder days

 • Design relies on pegs at every corner